 - Baby Changing

-The grounds, tearoom and shop at this Historic Property are dog friendly.
+The grounds, café and shop at this historic property are dog friendly.
 Well behaved dogs, kept on leads, are welcome to join you on your visit.
 Our staff will provide water and drinking bowls.

-Assistance dogs are welcome inside all of our historic properties, gardens, tearooms and shops.
-Non-Assistance dogs are not allowed in the historic spaces or on the tours.
+Assistance dogs are welcome inside all of our historic properties, gardens, cafés and shops.
+Non-Assistance dogs are not allowed in the historic spaces.

-Please visit the Accessibility Guides website pages for Blakesley Hall for access information and a downloadable guide to help you plan your visit.
+Please use the Accessibility Guides website pages for Blakesley Hall for access information to help you plan your visit.

-There are accessible toilets within the visitor centre where baby changing facilities can also be found.
+There is an accessible toilet within the visitor centre where baby changing facilities can also be found.

 If you require a chair during your visit please ask a member of staff who would be happy to help.

 Our garden is accessed from the Visitor Centre, the grounds are flat and the pathways are level.
 There are plenty of places to sit.

 We have a number of portable hearing loops that are used across all of our venues.
 To ensure one is available for your visit please book in advance by contacting email@example.com